odkr/sucgi/README.rst

 clean
     Delete the compiled files.

+dist
+    Make a distribution package.

+distcheck
+    Check if the distribution compiles,
+    passes the test suite, and is self-contained.

 distclean
     Delete the compiled files, *config.h*, and the *makefile*.

-dist
-    Make a distribution package.

 install
     Install suCGI.